VuLe005/Website-Dsc80/DataCleaning.md

 .498
 ```

+Tanks/Bruisers destroying towers more often than tanky supports should not affect Barons, as
-One columns that does not depend on another is towers and barons, as they are unrelated in missingness:
+Barons require a team to kill.
+One columns that does not depend on another is towers and barons,
+as they are unrelated in missingness:

 ```py
 nmar_col = 'towers'